anhinga/fluid/MusicSynthTalk.md

 **April 8, 2018 update**.
 It is convenient to base one's initial experiments with **pink** on https://github.com/kunstmusik/music-examples/blob/master/src/music_examples/example1.clj

-E.g. to play a 40-hz sound with two higher harmonics, one can run `example1.clj` and then do
+E.g. to play a 40-hz monophonic sound with two higher harmonics, one can run `example1.clj` and then do

 `(in-ns 'music-examples.example1)`